Negative and Exclusionary Screening

 Any pure‑play coal miner, tobacco maker, or handgun seller is deleted.

-Forty‑two names—5 % of total weight—vanish, trimming exposure to Australian resources and U.S. staples.
+Forty‑two names, or 5 % of the total weight of his portfolio, vanish, trimming exposure to Australian resources and US staples.

 Alex names the sheet “Red List” and scripts a cross‑check that blocks future trades in those tickers, locking the policy into daily workflow.